ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 - **Spatial grid setup**: a model typically contains individual cells to capture spatial heterogeneity and establish landscape scale processes.
-The `core` module supports the configuration of those cells and potententially mapping of habitats to cells.
+The `core` module supports the configuration of those cells and potentially mapping of habitats to cells.

 - **Input validation**: once a model is configured, the `core` module is able to validate the various inputs to the model to make sure that they are consistent with